Emaar Properties: USA

 In 2008, Emaar acquired John Laing Homes—then the second-largest privately held developer in the United States for $1 billion in cash.
 This acquisition led to the formation of Emaar North America, which oversaw major real estate projects across the U.S. and Canada.
 Among its most notable developments was Beverly West, an ultra-luxury condominium tower in Los Angeles that attracted high-profile residents including Ellen DeGeneres and The Weeknd.
-The division was led by Dario De Luca.

 Egypt

 Emaar Misr began working on a $4 billion development project in 2005 on the Moqattam Plateau in Cairo, initially called Cairo Grand Heights that was later renamed Uptown Cairo.
 The project included building up an area as a residential, commercial, and recreational community.

 In 2006, Emaar Misr, an Egyptian subsidiary of Emaar Properties, completed an agreement with the Bibliotheca Alexandrina to redevelop part of its property on the eastern harbor of Alexandria.
 The new library facility stands almost exactly where the ancient Library of Alexandria existed, however the project has never materialized.

-In 2008, Emaar Misr began working on a tourist resort called Marassi in Sidi Abdel Rahman, located along the Mediterranean coast, that includes a hotel with 3,000 rooms, a marina, and a golf course.
-The project also included the renovation of the well known Al-Alamein Hotel located within the property.
+In 2008, Emaar Misr began working on a tourist resort called Marassi in Sidi Abdel Rahman, located along Egypt's Mediterranean coast, that includes a 3,000 room hotel, a marina, and a golf course.
+The project also included the renovation of the well-known Al-Alamein Hotel, located within the property.